Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: The NU Framework

 \subsection{Light Sterile case:}

-The $3\times 3$ PMNS mixing matrix will also become non unitarity in presence of light sterile neutrino.
-As shown in \cite{Blennow:2016jkn}, in presence of light sterile neutrino, the leading charged current transition probability among the active flavors will remain same as the non unitarity ( due to the heavy sterile ) if the the effect of light sterile is averaged out in the detector.
-The active flavor states in presence of light sterile neutrino can be represented as
+The $3\times 3$ PMNS mixing matrix will also become non unitary in the presence of light sterile neutrinos.
+As shown in \cite{Blennow:2016jkn}, in this case, the leading charged current transition probability among the active flavors will remain the same as the non unitary case (due to the heavy sterile neutrino) if the effect of the light sterile neutrino is averaged out in the detector.
+The active flavor states in the presence of light sterile neutrinos can be represented as

-where $u$ is a unitary mixing matrix and its dimension (n) depends on the number of sterile neutrinos. $N$ represents $3 \times 3$ active-light sub-block of $u$ and $\Theta$ represents $3\times n$ sub-block of $u$ that mixes active and heavy states.
-The vacuum transition probability $\nu_{\alpha} \rightarrow \nu_{\beta}$ in presence of light sterile neutrino is given by \cite{Blennow:2016jkn}
+where $u$ is a unitary mixing matrix and its dimension (n) depends on the number of sterile neutrinos. $N$ represents the $3 \times 3$ active-light sub-block of $u$ and $\Theta$ represents the $3\times n$ sub-block of $u$ that mixes active and heavy states.
+The vacuum transition probability $\nu_{\alpha} \rightarrow \nu_{\beta}$ in presence of light sterile neutrino is given by